sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Of these three statements, mutation is the hardest one to understand because the black box can no longer be treated as a black box - it can affect the outside world.
 We must look into the black box to understand what it did to x.

-# Mutation and Global State Are Lies
+# Mutation is a Lie

 The real world is immutable.
 Real computer systems are immutable.